H4m5t3r/Keskustelufoorumi/README.md

 * The installation manual now also contains instructions for setting up the app in Heroku.
 * SQL queries were added to the user stories.
 * Messages are now listed from newest to oldest.

 Planned features/notes
-* I may add the option to filter messages by their category, change passwords during the final week.
+* I may add the option to filter messages by their category and change passwords during the final week.
 * Error messages could also be added if I have the time.